Martín Muñoz

-Martín Muñoz de Montemayor or Martín Muñoz de Ribadouro (PT: Martim Moniz de Ribadouro) (before 1080 - after 1111) was a medieval noble from the County of Portugal who, through marriage, became the son-in-law of the famous alvazil Sisnando Davides.
+Martín Muñoz de Montemayor (Martim Moniz de Ribadouro; before 1080 - after 1111), also known as Martín Muñoz de Ribadouro, was a medieval noble from the County of Portugal who, through marriage, became the son-in-law of the famous alvazil Sisnando Davides.
 Sisnando appointed him as alvazil, and after his death, Martín became the new Count of Coimbra.
 He was later deposed and nominated Governor of Arouca, eventually moving to the courts of El Cid and Peter I of Aragon.

 Early years

 Martín was the son of Monio Fromariques, most likely the son of Fromarico Moniz, who in turn was the brother of the then lord of Ribadouro and head of the family, Egas Moniz I de Ribadouro.
 His mother, Elvira Gondesendes, is of uncertain origin.

 Through marriage, Martín connected himself to two significant political entities.
 He married Elvira Sisnandes de Coimbra, the only daughter of the renowned Sisnando Davides, the Mozarabic governor of Coimbra, and Loba Nunes de Portucale, the only daughter of Count Nuno Mendes, who died in 1071.
 The marriage likely occurred around 1080, as from that year, Martín began to be designated, like his father-in-law, as alvazil, along with Mido and Zacarias Davides, and Mendo Baldemires, possibly relatives of the governor, considering at least the similar patronymic of the first two.

 Thus, the death of alvazil Sesnando Davides, Martín's father-in-law, on December 25, 1091, did not mark the immediate end of Mozarabic administration in Coimbra, which had been in place since 1064, the year of the city's reconquest by Ferdinand the Great (likely motivated by Sesnando himself).
 As a Mozarab, Sesnando had always maintained a balance between the two forces of the reconquest: despite being a vassal of a Christian king, his Mozarabic origin allowed him to more easily maintain peace south of the Mondego River, the last frontier of Christian domain in that region.